 Public Safety & Security

-By 2030, the anticipated population of Citrus County may increase by 23%.
-To keep up with the increased demand for services that will naturally occur with a larger population, Citrus County will remain adaptive to an expanding community to maintain the excellent levels of service our citizens experience and expect.
-The training, recruitment and retention of our first responders will be among the highest in the state, and Citrus County public safety agencies will have formulated expansion plans for personnel, facilities, equipment, and capital improvements to meet the prospective demand for services to make Citrus County the safest community in Florida.
+To keep up with the anticipated increased demand for services that are expected to occur with a larger population, Citrus County will remain adaptive to an expanding community to maintain the excellent levels of service our citizens experience and expect.
+The training, recruitment and retention of our first responders will be among the highest in the state, and Citrus County public safety agencies will have formulated expansion plans for personnel, facilities, equipment, and capital improvements to meet the prospective demand for services to make Citrus County the safest community in Florida."

 Tourism, Recreation, & Social Venues